komodovaran/biobuncher/README.md

 1. `get_cme_tracks.py` to convert from CME `.mat` files to a dataframe.
-2. `prepare_data.py` to filter out too short data (set it low initially if you want to be safe - The model will work almost equally well, regardless of the minimum length), as well as traces that would be cut by the tracking start/end ( i.e. if something starts at frame 0 of the video, it's removed, because you can't be sure if the actual event started at "frame -10".
+2. `prepare_data.py` to filter out too short data (set it low initially if you want to be safe - The model will work almost equally well, regardless of the minimum length).
+If desired, can also remove tracks that would be cut by the tracking start/end (i.e. if something starts at frame 0 of the video, it's removed, because you can't be sure if the actual event started at "frame -10".).
+This can also be disabled if not desirable/applicable for the data at hand.

 3. `train_autoencoder.py` to train a model on the data.
 4. `st_predict.py` to predict and plot the data.
 Initially, a UMAP model is trained.
 This takes a while.
 It might even time out your Streamlit session, but